attilagk/monoallelic-brain-research/notebook/2016-09-20-permuted-observations/2016-09-20-permuted-observations.md

 1. 20 random permutations
 1. under all selected models logi.S, wnlm.Q, wnlm.R, wnlm.S

+Note that genes (panels) are skipped for which the fit did not converge.
+In the present analysis this applies only to logistic models, since those employ iterative least squares algorithm.
+Normal linear models, on the other hand, use a one-step least square algorithm and thus are guaranteed to "converge".

 The following general results emerge from the following plots

 * in general the distribution of permuted CI tends to be wider than expected